History of Trinidad and Tobago: Pre-Columbian period

-Spanish period
+Spanish administration

-The arrival of Columbus
+Arrival of Columbus

 The first-ever contact with Europeans occurred when Christopher Columbus, who was on his third voyage of exploration, arrived at noon on 31 July 1498.
 He landed at a harbor he called Point Galera, while naming the island Trinidad, before proceeding into the Gulf of Paria via the Serpent's Mouth and the Caribbean Sea via Dragon's Mouth.
 Tobago was seen by Columbus on 14 August 1498.
 He did not land, but named the island Belaforme, "because from a distance it seemed beautiful".